mAIstermind/GenGreeting/AGENCY_IMPLEMENTATION_GUIDE.md

-# GenGreeting Agency & Implementation Guide
+# AI Greetings Agency & Implementation Guide

 ## 1. Introduction for Agencies & Developers

-This guide provides a comprehensive walkthrough for deploying, customizing (whitelabeling), and integrating the GenGreeting application into a marketing funnel.
+This guide provides a comprehensive walkthrough for deploying, customizing (whitelabeling), and integrating the AI Greetings application into a marketing funnel.
 It is designed for technical users, such as agency owners or developers, who wish to offer this tool to their clients under their own brand.

 ## 2. Deployment Guide

-Follow these steps to deploy your own instance of the GenGreeting application.
+Follow these steps to deploy your own instance of the AI Greetings application.

 ### Prerequisites